All Hope Is Gone: Promotion

-Style and themes
+Music and lyrics

-Musically, the album sees the band moving away from nu metal and towards groove metal, with elements of death metal and thrash metal.
+Musically, the album has been described as groove metal and nu metal, with elements of death metal and thrash metal, though some sources reject the nu metal label.
 Magazine Yell! wrote that All Hope is Gone "expands on" Slipknot's "thrash metal guitar work and vocal melodies."
 Prior to the album's release, Slipknot's members displayed interest in making All Hope Is Gone their heaviest album, which Joey Jordison affirmed saying, "It's going to be heavier than Vol. 3: (The Subliminal Verses), but just as weird and as experimental."
 Corey Taylor reiterated this, describing All Hope Is Gone as a "very dark" combination of the band's two previous studio albums, Iowa and Vol. 3: (The Subliminal Verses).
 In All Hope Is Gone, Slipknot expands on their use of traditional song structures, acoustics, and solos that they introduced on their previous album Vol. 3: (The Subliminal Verses).
 The song "Snuff" is led by acoustic guitars and has been dubbed as Slipknot's "attempt at a power ballad", though it remains "dark and ominous".
 In an interview with Artistdirect, Shawn Crahan stated, "Everyone can feel the pain that's in there.
 It's not forced upon you.
 You have it in there innately."
 Slipknot also retained a metal edge harking back to their earlier work.
 Stephen Erlewine of Allmusic wrote that "Gematria (The Killing Name)" goes from "a cluster of cacophony" to "an onslaught of densely dark intricate riffs".
 Crahan compared it to the song "(sic)" from their debut album, explaining, "The technique and the style are very reminiscent of the old, brutal shit that we've done."
 Jim Kaz of IGN stated that the "swaggering, cock-rock groove and an anthemic chorus" of "Psychosocial" gives Slipknot the potential to reach out to new fans "without sacrificing a lick of intensity".
 Crahan stated he "loves" his parts of "Psychosocial", in which the band incorporates snare drums in the style of "Before I Forget".
 He also cited "This Cold Black" as one of his favorite songs, saying that it has a "driving tempo and a lot of attitude".
 The track "Gehenna" incorporates elements of Slipknot's slower, more cerebral edge similar to "Prosthetics" and "Purity" from their debut album, and "Skin Ticket" from Iowa.
 Crahan called it a "trippy song", explaining, "It's just somewhere we go."